rs3603/FlaskApps/README.md

     CustomLog ${APACHE_LOG_DIR}/access.log combined
 </VirtualHost>
 ```
 Note: The paths in the above script may change based on where you clone the repository

-4. Run the following commands
+4. Run the following commands <br />
     ```
-    $sudo a2enmod wsgi
+    $sudo a2enmod wsgi <br />
-    $sudo apachectl restart
+    $sudo apachectl restart <br />
     $sudo a2ensite MnistClassifierApp
     $sudo service apache2 reload
     $sudo service apache2 restart